 Interested in pursuing a Bachelor’s degree in Nursing after you’ve already been practicing nursing?
-Here are some tips to help you get started!
+Here are some RN to BSN tips to help you get started!

 What are my options for getting a Bachelor’s of Science in Nursing (BSN) degree?

 There are 462 RN-to-BSN programs available across the country.
 RN-to-BSN programs may be face-to-face, online, or hybrid.
-There are 2 programs within the state of Oregon—Oregon Health Sciences University and Linfield College.
+There are several programs within the state of Oregon—Oregon Health Sciences University, Linfield College, George Fox University, Warner Pacific University, University of Portland and Northwest Christian University.

 See these websites for more information on all programs, including those in our state: